 A35.
-GST is chargeable on the supply of amusement machines whether the operator of the machine installs it on his own or another person's premises, e.g. a club.
+GST is chargeable on the supply of amusement machines whether the operator of the machine installs it on his own or another person's premises such as in a club.
 Examples of amusement machines are video games (but not video poker machines) and juke boxes.